cjerzak/causalimages-software/README.md

   return( array_ )
 }
 ```
-## Alternatives to `acquireImageRepFxn` Specifying Disk Location of Image/Video Data
+## Alternatives to `acquireImageRepFxn` by Specifying Disk Location of Image/Video Data
 *Under construction.*

 ## Analyzing the Sample Data